yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametry

 *nDelay*<br/>
-[in] Ten parametr nie jest używany.
+podczas Ten parametr nie jest używany.

 ### <a name="return-value"></a>Wartość zwracana